Ižkovce

 Ižkovce (/sk/; Iske or Iskefalva) (1297 Iske, 1427 Izke) is a village and municipality in Michalovce District in the Košice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1297 when it was a feud of Čičarovce.
 Before the establishment of independent Czechoslovakia in 1918, it was part of Ung County within the Kingdom of Hungary.
 From 1938 to 1944 it belonged to Hungary as a result of the First Vienna Award.

-Geography

-The village lies at an altitude of 102 metres and covers an area of 4.22 km2 (2020-06-30/-07-01).
+Population